-Michael Madsen, GIS Analyst, gave an overview of the new GIS Data Hub, briefly comparing it to the old gallery page.
-He noted that the new hub of web apps and maps representing all modes of transportation for the region, is faster, more user friendly, and with greater independence from the city's GIS hub.
-He added that the data can be filtered and downloaded in various file formats as a tool for member jurisdictions and others.
+Michael Madsen, GIS Analyst, gave an overview of the Wilmington Urban Area MPO GIS Data Hub and compared it to the old site.
+He noted that the new data hub would be an evolving site of web applications; traffic counts from 2012 to present; and maps for all modes of transportation in the region.
+He added that the new site is faster and more user friendly with data that can be filtered and downloaded in various file formats as a tool for member jurisdictions and others.